manshreck/s2geometry.github.io/index.md

 (similar to a globe).
-This makes it possible to build a worldwide geographic database with no seams or singularities, using a single coordinate system, and with low distortion everywhere ompared to the true shape of the Earth.
+This makes it possible to build a worldwide geographic database with no seams or singularities, using a single coordinate system, and with low distortion everywhere compared to the true shape of the Earth.
 While the Earth is not quite spherical, it is much closer to being a sphere than it is to being flat!